2014 Pacific typhoon season: International names

-During the season 22 tropical storms developed in the Western Pacific and each one was named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
+During the season 23 tropical storms developed in the Western Pacific and 22 were named by the JMA, when the system was judged to have 10-minute sustained windspeeds of 65 km/h.
 The JMA selected the names from a list of 140 names, that had been developed by the 14 members nations and territories of the ESCAP/WMO Typhoon Committee.

+Retirement

+After the season, the Typhoon Committee retired the name Rammasun due to the damages and deaths it caused in the Philippines and China and will never again be used for another typhoon name.
+In February 2016, it was subsequently replaced with Bualoi respectively for future seasons.

 Philippines

 During the season PAGASA used its own naming scheme for the 19 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that had been last used during 2010 and are scheduled to be used again during 2018.
-The names Jose, Karding, Mario and Ruby were used for the first (and only, in cases of Jose, Mario and Ruby) time during the year after the names Juan, Katring, Milenyo and Reming were retired.
+The names were taken from a list of names, that had been last used during 2010 and were scheduled to be used again during 2018.

+This was the same list used in 2010, except for the name Jose and Karding, which replaced Juan and Katring, respectively.
+Storms were named Jose, Karding, Mario and Ruby for the first time (and only, in cases of Jose, Mario and Ruby).
+Mario and Ruby replaced Milenyo and Reming in 2006, but were not used in 2010.